Paula Broadwell

-Paula Dean Broadwell (née Kranz; born November 9, 1972) is an American writer, academic and former military officer.
-Broadwell served in the US Army on both active and reserve duty for over 20 years, including time as a military school undergraduate with experience in over 70 countries.
+Paula Dean Broadwell (née Kranz; born 9 November 1972) is an American writer, academic and former military officer.
+Broadwell served in the US Army on both active and reserve duty for over 20 years (including time as a military school undergraduate).
 In 2012, she co-authored, with Vernon Loeb, All In: The Education of General David Petraeus, a biography of then-International Security Assistance Force commander David Petraeus.
-She is the co-founder and co-director of the Think Broader Foundation, a media consulting firm that focuses on addressing gender bias in the media and society.
-Broadwell is most notable for her involvement in the Petraeus scandal.
+She was later revealed to have had an affair with Petraeus, leading to his resignation.

 Early life and education

-Broadwell was born in Bismarck, North Dakota on November 9, 1972.
+Broadwell was born in Bismarck, North Dakota on 9 November 1972.
 She attended Century High School, where she was homecoming queen, valedictorian of the class of 1991, and an all-state basketball player.
 In 2006 Broadwell was inducted into the Century High School Hall of Fame.

 Broadwell graduated from the United States Military Academy at West Point in 1995 with a Bachelor of Science degree in engineering and political geography.
 In 2006, she earned a Master of Arts degree in international security from the University of Denver's Josef Korbel School of International Studies, and went on to earn a Master of Public Administration degree from the John F. Kennedy School of Government at Harvard University in 2008.

 Broadwell was a research associate in the Kennedy School's Center for Public Leadership Fellows, a term member at the Council on Foreign Relations, a Distinguished Young Leader in the French-America Foundation and American Council on Germany, and a national finalist in the White House Fellows program.
 Broadwell was elected as the Harvard student representative to the Academy of Achievement in 2006.
 During this time, she also worked at The Fletcher School at Tufts University as the Deputy Director of the Jebsen Center on Counter-Terrorism.
 In 2008, Broadwell entered the PhD program at the Department of War Studies at King's College London.
 As of February 2014 Broadwell was listed as a "former student" presumably without receiving a Ph.D.
 Her lead supervisor at KCL was Lawrence Freedman.